gstvbrg/gustavoberga-blog/src/pages/blog/2017-01-04-just-in-small-batch-of-jamaican-blue-mountain-in-store-next-week.md

 Bringing it all together, let's look at how Markdown emphasizes all the best practices of JAMstack methodology.

-Using Markdown formats as common currency for styled components to package raw text into DOM is efficient, but how should we efficiently organize, store, and fetch this text?
+Using Markdown format as common currency for styled components to package raw text into DOM is efficient; but how should we efficiently organize, store, and fetch this text?
 Time for some **JAM Synergy™**, where each technology complements the others.
+Using **J**SX to transform **M**arkdown into DOM suggests standards and best practices that most developers already know or can easily learn.
+And promotes